Part of the Performance audit

 What this check does

-SiteCurl records Core Web Vitals findings at the site level and pairs them with page-speed checks such as script load, render-blocking resources, image sizing, and layout stability cues.
+SiteCurl records Core Web Vitals data at the site level and pairs it with speed checks like script load, render-blocking files, image sizing, and layout shift cues.
 The goal is not just to show a score, but to point you toward likely causes.

-The three Core Web Vitals metrics are Largest Contentful Paint (LCP), which measures how quickly the main content appears; Interaction to Next Paint (INP), which measures how fast the page responds to user input; and Cumulative Layout Shift (CLS), which measures how much the page layout moves during loading.
+The three Core Web Vitals are Largest Contentful Paint (LCP), how fast the main content shows up; Interaction to Next Paint (INP), how fast the page reacts to user input; and Cumulative Layout Shift (CLS), how much the page jumps during loading.

-SiteCurl connects these metrics to the specific technical issues found during the scan.
-If LCP is slow, the report may also flag render-blocking CSS, unoptimized images, or slow server response times.
-This pairing helps you find the root cause instead of just seeing a failing score.
+SiteCurl ties these scores to the exact issues found during the scan.
+If LCP is slow, the report may also flag render-blocking CSS, large images, or slow server response.
+This pairing helps you find the root cause, not just see a failing score.

 How this shows up in the real world

-Core Web Vitals are Google's standardized set of user experience metrics.
-They measure three aspects of page quality that directly affect how the page feels to use: loading speed (LCP), responsiveness (INP), and visual stability (CLS).
-Google uses these metrics as a ranking signal, though the impact is modest compared to content relevance and links.
+Core Web Vitals are Google's standard set of UX metrics.
+They track three parts of page feel: load speed (LCP), how fast the page reacts (INP), and visual shift (CLS).
+Google uses them as a ranking signal, though the effect is small next to content and links.

-LCP measures the time until the largest visible element (usually a hero image, heading, or video thumbnail) finishes rendering.
+LCP tracks the time until the largest visible item (often a hero image, heading, or video thumb) finishes loading.
 The target is under 2.5 seconds.
-Common causes of slow LCP include large uncompressed images, render-blocking stylesheets, slow server response times, and fonts that delay text rendering.
+Common causes of slow LCP: large raw images, render-blocking CSS, slow server response, and fonts that stall text display.

 INP replaced First Input Delay (FID) in March 2024.
-It measures the responsiveness of all user interactions throughout the page session, not just the first click.
-The target is under 200 milliseconds.
-Heavy JavaScript execution, long main-thread tasks, and poorly optimized event handlers are the most common causes of poor INP.
+It tracks how fast the page reacts to all user clicks and taps, not just the first one.
+The target is under 200 ms. Heavy JavaScript, long main-thread tasks, and slow event handlers are the top causes of poor INP.

-CLS measures unexpected layout shifts that happen while the page loads or while the user interacts with it.
+CLS tracks surprise layout jumps that happen while the page loads or as the user scrolls.
 The target is under 0.1.
-Missing width and height attributes on images, dynamically injected content above the fold, and web fonts that cause text to reflow are the primary causes.
+Missing width and height on images, content injected above the fold, and web fonts that cause text reflow are the main causes.

 Why it matters

-Core Web Vitals are one of the clearest ways to evaluate how usable a page feels.
-A site can have a decent-looking lab result and still frustrate users if the page shifts while loading or responds slowly to interaction.
-These metrics keep attention on the experience, not just raw bytes.
+Core Web Vitals are one of the clearest ways to judge how a page feels.
+A site can have a decent lab result yet still annoy users if the page jumps while loading or reacts slowly to clicks.
+These scores keep the focus on the real feel, not just raw bytes.

-Google includes Core Web Vitals in its page experience ranking signals.
-While the direct ranking impact is small, it can be the tiebreaker between pages with similar content and link profiles.
-On competitive queries where many results are equally relevant, the faster and more stable page has an edge.
+Google uses Core Web Vitals as a page ranking signal.
+The direct effect is small, but it can break a tie between pages with the same content and links.
+On tough queries where many results are close, the faster and more stable page gets the edge.

-Beyond rankings, poor Core Web Vitals directly affect conversion rates.
-Research from Google and others shows that each additional second of load time increases bounce rates.
-Layout shifts during checkout can cause users to click the wrong button.
-Slow interaction response makes forms feel broken.
-These are not abstract metrics; they map to real revenue impact.
+Beyond rankings, poor Core Web Vitals cut into sales.
+Google's research shows each added second of load time raises bounce rates.
+Layout jumps during checkout can make users tap the wrong button.
+Slow form response feels broken.
+These are not abstract scores; they map to real lost revenue.

 Who this impacts most

-E-commerce sites are heavily affected because product pages often load large images, run third-party tracking scripts, and inject dynamic pricing or inventory elements that cause layout shifts.
-A product page with a 4-second LCP and visible layout shifts during loading loses sales to a faster competitor.
+Online stores are hit hard.
+Product pages often load large images, run tracking scripts, and inject live pricing or stock items that cause layout jumps.
+A product page with a 4-second LCP and visible jumps loses sales to a faster rival.

-Content publishers with ad-heavy pages see CLS issues most often.
-Ad slots that load after the initial paint push content down the page, causing layout shifts that frustrate readers.
-Reserving space for ad slots with fixed dimensions is the standard fix.
+Ad-heavy content sites see CLS issues most often.
+Ad slots that load after the first paint push text down the page, causing jumps that annoy readers.
+Holding space for ad slots with fixed sizes is the standard fix.

-SaaS marketing sites that rely on third-party chat widgets, analytics scripts, and A/B testing tools often have poor INP scores.
-Each additional script adds to the main thread workload.
-The chat widget alone can add 200+ milliseconds of JavaScript execution to every page load.
+SaaS marketing sites that use chat widgets, analytics, and A/B test tools often have poor INP scores.
+Each new script adds to the main thread load.
+The chat widget alone can add 200+ ms of JavaScript work to each page load.

 How to fix it

-Step 1: Identify the failing metric.
-Check which of the three metrics (LCP, INP, CLS) is failing and focus on that one first.
-Fixing all three at once is usually less effective than fixing the worst one completely before moving to the next.
+Step 1: Find the failing metric.
+Check which of the three (LCP, INP, CLS) is worst and focus on that one first.
+Fixing all three at once is often less useful than fixing the worst one fully before moving on.

-Step 2: Reduce the resources that slow first paint.
-For LCP, compress and resize images, eliminate render-blocking CSS and JavaScript, and ensure the server responds in under 600 milliseconds.
-Preload the LCP image if it is not in the initial HTML response.
+Step 2: Cut the files that slow first paint.
+For LCP, shrink and resize images, drop render-blocking CSS and JS, and make sure the server responds in under 600 ms. Preload the LCP image if it is not in the first HTML response.

-Step 3: Reserve space for dynamic elements.
-For CLS, add explicit width and height attributes to all images and iframes.
-Use CSS aspect-ratio for responsive containers.
-Avoid injecting content above the fold after the initial render.
+Step 3: Hold space for live items.
+For CLS, add width and height to all images and iframes.
+Use CSS aspect-ratio for fluid boxes.
+Do not inject content above the fold after the first render.

-Step 4: Re-test after each deployment.
-Lab tools like PageSpeed Insights and Chrome DevTools give instant feedback.
-Real-user data in Search Console takes 28 days to update, so track both.
-Compare consecutive SiteCurl scans to see which technical issues improved alongside the metrics.
+Step 4: Re-test after each deploy.
+Lab tools like PageSpeed Insights give fast feedback.
+Real-user data in Search Console takes 28 days, so track both.
+Compare back-to-back SiteCurl scans to see which issues got better along with the scores.

 Common mistakes when fixing this

 Chasing only one lab score.
-Lab results measure a simulated device.
-Real users on slow connections and older phones may have a very different experience.
-Check both lab and field data for a complete picture.
+Lab results test a fake device.
+Real users on slow networks and old phones may have a very new outcome.
+Check both lab and field data for a full picture.

-Optimizing the homepage and ignoring templates.
-Product, article, and landing pages often perform differently than the homepage.
-Each template type should be tested independently because they load different resources and have different layout patterns.
+Tuning only the home page.
+Product, article, and landing pages often run at a new pace than the home page.
+Each template type should be tested on its own because they load new files and have new layout patterns.

-Fixing symptoms without reducing heavy assets.
-Lazy loading every image or deferring every script may improve one metric while worsening another.
-The most effective fix is usually to remove or reduce the heavy resources rather than delay them.
+Fixing signs without cutting heavy files.
+Lazy loading each image or deferring each script may help one score while hurting another.
+The best fix is often to remove or shrink the heavy files rather than just delay them.

-Adding more JavaScript to fix JavaScript problems.
-Performance libraries, monitoring scripts, and optimization plugins all add weight to the page.
-Before adding a tool to improve performance, check whether removing an existing tool would have a bigger impact.
+Adding more JS to fix JS problems.
+Speed tools, trackers, and plugins all add weight.
+Before adding a tool to speed things up, check if removing an old tool would have a bigger impact.

 How to verify the fix

-Run another SiteCurl scan to compare the related performance findings, then confirm the metric trend in PageSpeed Insights or Chrome's Core Web Vitals tools.
-Watch both the metric and the inputs driving it.
+Run a new SiteCurl scan and compare the speed findings.
+Then check the score trend in PageSpeed Insights or Chrome's Core Web Vitals tools.
+Watch both the score and the inputs that drive it.

-For field data, check the Core Web Vitals report in Google Search Console after 28 days.
-This report shows the percentage of page loads that pass each metric based on real user data.
-If your fixes are working, the percentage of 'good' URLs should increase over time.
-Compare this with SiteCurl's technical findings to confirm the technical improvements are translating into real user experience gains.
+For field data, check the Core Web Vitals report in Search Console after 28 days.
+It shows what share of page loads pass each score based on real user data.
+If your fixes work, the share of 'good' URLs should rise over time.
+Compare this with SiteCurl's findings to confirm the tech gains show up in real user results.

 Example findings from a scan